vlsilver/learn_solidity/README.md

-## This is project to learn how to create smart contract by solidity
+## This is project to learn how to create smart contract by truffle.